oceanprotocol/docs/content/concepts/tools.md

 ---
 title: Network - Local
-description: Tools for local deployment
+description: Tools for development on a local Ethereum network
 ---

 You can deploy Ocean onto Ganache - a local Ethereum "network" that you run on your machine for fast iterations while developing your app.